Jaipur bombings: Effect on IPL

 The Indian Premier League (IPL) donated Rs.
 60 million (US$1.4 million) to the Chief Minister relief fund.
 Each of the eight IPL teams donated 5 million INR while each of the five official sponsors donated an additional 4 million INR.
 Jaipur's local IPL team, Rajasthan Royals, demanded extra security, to which IPL management agreed.
-All the IPL matches scheduled for Jaipur were temporarily put on hold but IPL Chairman, Lalit Modi, confirmed that Jaipur will host the Rajasthan Royals' match on Saturday.
+All the IPL matches scheduled for Jaipur were temporarily put on hold but IPL Chairman, Lalit Modi, confirmed that Jaipur would host the Rajasthan Royals' match on Saturday.
 Modi also said that carry-on bags were banned at all venues where the IPL matches are to be played.